 Zachary Kalina (Senior Student Representative) currently attends the University of Southern Mississippi and is pursuing a Masters degree in Geography.
 Zach comes from Elkhorn, Nebraska and graduated from Wayne State College in Wayne, Nebraska with a double major in Geography and Political Science.
 He was initiated into the Lambda Zeta chapter of GTU in the spring semester of 2010 and later served as President of the chapter in 2011-12.

 Graciela Sandoval (Junior Student Representative) currently attends Texas State University and is pursuing a PhD in Geography Education.
-She was initiated into the Kappa Upsilon chapter of GTU in 2012 and served as chapter Public Relations.
-Graciela is currently servicing as the chapter's President and as President of Supporting Women in Geography (SWIG) chapter.
+She was initiated into the Kappa Upsilon chapter of GTU in 2012 and served as chapter Public Relations in 2012, and chapter President and as President of Supporting Women in Geography (SWIG) chapter in 2014.
 Graciela's dissertation will research Latina health disparities in three border towns in the Southwestern United States.
 Graciela is a Los Angeles native and received her Spanish B.A. and Latin American Studies B.A. at UCLA.
 Graciela feels integrated into her community and empowered by it when volunteering with cancer survivors and health advocates through multiple non-profit organizations, hospitals, and student organizations at Texas State University, Hays county, and Austin area.
 For the past six years, you can find her running in the mornings with her dog Naya to the San Marcos River.